SamMajumder/YieldScapeUSA/README.md

 ## 🤝 Contributions

-Feel free to fork the repository, create feature branches, and send us your pull requests for enhancements!
+Feel free to fork the repository, create feature branches, and send me your pull requests for enhancements!

 ## 📜 License